cosmopax/chess_app_jules/README.md

         If you downloaded the model manually, set these variables yourself so the "Chat with Gemma 3n" feature can locate the files.

+### Openings Mentor and Training

+The application includes a basic **Openings Mentor** for learning chess openings.
+A spaced-repetition scheduler implemented in `chess_app.srs` helps plan review sessions using the SM-2 algorithm.
+The helper `due_items` returns cards that are due for practice.
+Items can be stored using `save_items` and restored with `load_items`.
+Future versions will expand the database of openings and integrate interactive drills.

     *   **Method 2: Ensuring Stockfish is in the System `PATH`**

         If Stockfish is in a directory that's part of your system's `PATH` environment variable, the application should find it automatically.